Frequently Asked Questions - The Layoff Process

 How does Human Resources determine who gets laid off / bumped into another position?

 Based on the approved budget, each department submits a written notification of positions to be eliminated to Human Resources.
-Human Resources then calculates retention scores for those affected employees and places these employees, by order of their retention score, into vacant positions.
-If no vacant positions are available, employees with the lowest retention scores will be bumped (removed) from their positions.
+Human Resources then calculates retention scores for those affected employees and places these employees, by order of their retention score, into filled or vacant positions.
+If no filled or vacant positions are available, employees with the lowest retention scores will be bumped (removed) from their positions.

 How are retention scores calculated?

 A retention score is the sum of an employee's creditable classified service in a job classification.

 Layoffs will be effective 21 calendar days from the date of the layoff letter.
 If an employee exercises their classified service rights by bumping into another position, the employee should report to the new job on the date specified in their letter.